Suncor Energy (NYSE:SU) Reaches New 1-Year High at $27.21

 The firm has a market capitalization of $38.61 billion, a P/E ratio of 20.28, a price-to-earnings-growth ratio of 3.71 and a beta of 1.70.
 The stock has a 50-day moving average of $25.02 and a 200 day moving average of $22.39.
 The company has a debt-to-equity ratio of 0.39, a quick ratio of 0.62 and a current ratio of 0.98.

-The company also recently disclosed a quarterly dividend, which was paid on Friday, December 24th.
-Shareholders of record on Friday, December 3rd were issued a dividend of $0.33 per share.
-This is an increase from Suncor Energy’s previous quarterly dividend of $0.17.
-The ex-dividend date of this dividend was Thursday, December 2nd.
-This represents a $1.32 annualized dividend and a yield of 4.98%.
-Suncor Energy’s dividend payout ratio is currently 101.55%.
+The firm also recently declared a quarterly dividend, which was paid on Friday, December 24th.
+Investors of record on Friday, December 3rd were given a dividend of $0.33 per share.
+The ex-dividend date was Thursday, December 2nd.
+This is a positive change from Suncor Energy’s previous quarterly dividend of $0.17.
+This represents a $1.32 dividend on an annualized basis and a yield of 4.98%.
+Suncor Energy’s dividend payout ratio is 101.55%.

-Large investors have recently bought and sold shares of the business.
-Herold Advisors Inc. acquired a new position in shares of Suncor Energy in the 3rd quarter valued at $26,000.
+A number of large investors have recently bought and sold shares of SU.
+Herold Advisors Inc. acquired a new position in Suncor Energy during the 3rd quarter worth $26,000.
 Edmond DE Rothschild Holding S.A. acquired a new position in shares of Suncor Energy in the 3rd quarter valued at $29,000.
 Achmea Investment Management B.V. acquired a new position in shares of Suncor Energy in the 3rd quarter valued at $43,000.
 Archer Investment Corp acquired a new position in shares of Suncor Energy in the 3rd quarter valued at $83,000.
 Finally, Total Clarity Wealth Management Inc. acquired a new position in shares of Suncor Energy in the 3rd quarter valued at $95,000.
 60.35% of the stock is currently owned by hedge funds and other institutional investors.

 Suncor Energy Company Profile (NYSE:SU)